 — Inscription from Chogha Zanbil

-The complex was built on high ground, more than fifty metres above the nearby river Eulaeus (Dez), which made it difficult to bring water to the city.
+The complex was built on high ground, more than fifty metres above the nearby Eulaeus River (Dez), making bringing water to the city complex difficult.
 According to some scholars, Elamite architects and engineers constructed a long canal to supply the city with water.
 An ingenious system of reservoirs then distributed the drinking water throughout the city.
-To protect the ziggurat from torrential rainfalls and the inherent fragility of the bricks, the Elamite builders integrated a sophisticated drainage system in the ziggurat’s overall design.
+To protect the ziggurat from torrential rainfalls and the inherent fragility of the bricks, the Elamite builders integrated a sophisticated drainage system into the ziggurat’s overall design.

 Although construction in the city abruptly ended after Untash-Napirisha’s death, the site was not abandoned but continued to be occupied until the Assyrian king Ashurbanipal destroyed it in 640 BC.